Srinidhi-hub/Portfolio/README.md

 **Project:** Identify the source of variability in the HSR dynamics among C. Elegans worms using mathematical modeling.
 - Formulated ODE model and performed parameter estimation using MATLAB for the average worm.
-- Used MATLAB functions like fmincon to simulate heat shock treatment from steady state to steady state and performed sensitivity analysis.
+- Utilized MATLAB functions like fmincon to simulate heat shock treatment from steady state to steady state and performed sensitivity analysis.
 - Scaled the predicted data and used plots to visualize the fit with empirical data and computed error values.

 **Project:** Mathematical modeling of Sarcopenia in a transgenic Mouse Model.